 Development of education in Auroville

 In January 1999, Kireet was nominated by the Government of India to be a member of the International Advisory Council of the Auroville Foundation, and three months later, he was made Chairman of the Foundation.
-He then plunged again into the Auroville adventure by becoming immediately the most active chairman to date, spending long weeks in Auroville, interacting tirelessly with many residents and working groups with the ever present aim of moving speedily towards the concrete realisation of Auroville's ideals.
-Kireet is actively involved in education, and giving daily classes to the adolescents of Super School whenever he is in Auroville.
+He then plunged again into the Auroville adventure by becoming immediately the most active chairman (then) to date, spending long weeks in Auroville, interacting tirelessly with many residents and working groups with the ever present aim of moving speedily towards the concrete realisation of Auroville's ideals.
+Kireet was actively involved in education, and was giving daily classes to the adolescents of Super School whenever he was in Auroville.

 New research projects in value-oriented education have been launched with the participation of a large group of Aurovilian researchers, and he had given impetus to the possible development of a new economy so as to realise the ideal given by the Mother of "no exchange of money among Aurovilians".
 Kireet also encouraged the development of new modes of organisation of collective life in the light of Sri Aurobindo's and Mother's vision of a spiritualised society.
 Kireet was also the general editor of the 'Value-oriented education series" of books.